Thomas-Gray-CS/E-Portfolio-Secure-Software-Development/reflections.md

 ## Reflections on System Design and System Implementation Assignments

 Below are reflection pieces written regarding two of the assignments completed during this module.
 One relates to the system design process and one relates to the system implementation process.
+I have also attached my final reflection for the module.

 ### Team Reflection